 CPR is an acronym that stands for cardiopulmonary resuscitation.
 CPR is an emergency procedure in which a medical professional or Good Samaritan gets the heart and lungs of a victim working again by compressing the chest by hand and forcing air into the lungs.

-CPR has been a medical procedure for the past 50 years.
+CPR has been a medical abbreviation and procedure for the past 50 years.
 It uses artificial respiration along with chest compressions to return a heart beat and/or breathing to victims of heart attacks or respiratory arrest.
 But earlier this year, the American Heart Association announced that it endorses the use of chest compressions alone--without artificial respiration--for adults who collapse suddenly in cardiac arrest.

 CPR is an important way to keep a victim's organs alive immediately after a heart attack or another event, such as drowning, that can cause a person to stop breathing.
 During such an event, a victim's blood will stop circulating, and oxygen will not get to organs, particularly the brain.
 CPR provides oxygenated blood to the organs until help arrives.
 The brain can be damaged by a lack of oxygen in as little as four minutes, and can suffer irreversible damage after about seven minutes.
 For that reason, CPR is usually effective only if it's performed within seven minutes, and as quickly as possible, after a heart attack.
 Victims who are not breathing, as in the case of drownings, are often administered CPR that includes artificial respiration to assist in the breathing process.